• Skip to primary navigation

 6. Taste and adjust seasoning if needed (salt, cumin, lemon juice)

-7. Serve the hummus with olive oil, za’atar spice, paprika, or parsley on top.
+7. Serve topped with olive oil, za’atar spice, paprika, or parsley.

 Notes